ericcornelissen/webmangler/packages/core/README.md

 // Outputs:  { type: "css", content: "..." }
 ```

-Which will mangler CSS classes, CSS variables, and HTML data attributes in CSS,
+Which will mangle CSS classes, CSS variables, and HTML data attributes in CSS,
 HTML, and JavaScript.

 ## Other ways to use WebMangler